scala-steward/functional-todo-app/README.md

 - find better way to manage Application effects (3 seems to be a bit high)
 - add scalacheck?
 - use `Resource` for `I[_]`?
 Not sure I should care about proper shutdown - well-written application should behave well in case of forced termination.
+- application statistics: query and transaction execution timings.
+Finagle also provides request timing stats, make it more explicit somehow?
+- add scalafmt?
+- consider moving to http4s for JSON?
+- Add request flow control: timeouts, parallel request count limit
+- cancellation on timeout?
+Does it make sense on JDBC?
+Will it improve behavior of overloaded app?